Rottenmünster Abbey: History

 In 1221, a branch of a sister community was formed at Hochmauern, south of Rottweil, thus founding the future monastery.
 On 9 May 1224, Pope Honorius III inducted the monastery into the General Chapter of the Cistercians.
 The Abbot of Salem, Eberhard von Rohrdorf, appointed the first Abbess, Williburgis.
 In 1237, Emperor Frederick II raised Rottenmünster to imperial immediacy and commended the protection of the monastery to the imperial city of Rottweil.
 Through donations and dowries, the monastery collected land between the Black Forest and Swabian Alb.
 The lands contained about 3,000 inhabitants and produced an annual income of about 30,000 guilders (in 1803).
 The Abbess was a member of the Imperial Diet and the Swabian Imperial Circle.

 After the peak of 100 nuns at the end of the 14th century, the general population settled to between 20 and 30 nuns.
 During the Thirty Years' War, the monastery was looted by roving troops, and in 1643 the monastery was burned down by troops of the Duke of Württemberg.
-In 1662, only 14 women under vow and three lay nuns lived in the monastery.
+In 1662, only 14 women under a vow and three lay nuns lived in the monastery.
 In the 18th century, the number of sisters rose to above 30.
 As a result of the Final Recess of 1803, the territory of the monastery was secularized and taken over on 23 November 1802 by Württemberg.
 Some 24 women under vow, four novices, and 14 lay sisters remained in the monastery.
 In 1826, the last Abbess Juliana Mayer died.
 In 1850, the last living sister, Franziska Gaupp, left the monastery.
 This ended its use as a Cistercian abbey.